This week, we decided to review a tool we have been using for a while for project management, Asana.

 Asana's Calendar and Timeline

-Calendar New Asana Review: The Tools We Love 6
+calendar new Asana Review: The Tools We Love 6

 Switching to Calendar mode provides you with a clear view of the workflow across the month, highlighting the days that mark deadlines for each task in the project.
 Here too, you can make changes quickly by dragging/dropping tasks.